Ileha/WebServer/README.md

 		//					information about RemoteEndPoint and LocalEndPoint
 		//					input and output steam with data
 		//					user data
-		//					reqest data in stream
+		//					request data in stream
 		//					type of connection

 		//add_to_http_header_request Action for adding http headers to response